monyarm/NovelVM/doc/docportal/help/faq.rst

 About
 *******

-Is ScummVM an emulator?
+Is NovelVM an emulator?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 No!
-ScummVM actually replaces the original executable file that shipped with the game.
+NovelVM actually replaces the original executable file that shipped with the game.
 This means that your games can run on platforms they were never designed for!
-For an in-depth look at how ScummVM works, see the `About ScummVM <https://wiki.scummvm.org/index.php?title=About>`_ wiki page.
+For an in-depth look at how NovelVM works, see the `About NovelVM <https://wiki.novelvm.org/index.php?title=About>`_ wiki page.

-Is ScummVM free?
+Is NovelVM free?
 ^^^^^^^^^^^^^^^^^^^^
-ScummVM is released under the GPL (General Public License), so it's more than just free.
-ScummVM source code is available for you to do whatever you want with it, but if you make modifications and redistribute your work, you must make your source code available.
+NovelVM is released under the GPL (General Public License), so it's more than just free.
+NovelVM source code is available for you to do whatever you want with it, but if you make modifications and redistribute your work, you must make your source code available.

-The ScummVM team would be delighted if you send them your modifications, so that the changes you've made can be merged into the main source code.
-See the `Developer Central <https://wiki.scummvm.org/index.php/Developer_Central>`_ wiki page for contributing guidelines.
+The NovelVM team would be delighted if you send them your modifications, so that the changes you've made can be merged into the main source code.
+See the `Developer Central <https://wiki.novelvm.org/index.php/Developer_Central>`_ wiki page for contributing guidelines.

-How do I install ScummVM onto my device?
+How do I install NovelVM onto my device?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 See :ref:`firststeps`.

 How do I get game files onto my device?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For general guidance, see the :doc:`../use_scummvm/game_files` page.
+For general guidance, see the :doc:`../use_novelvm/game_files` page.
 For platform-specific information, see the relevant page in the **OTHER PLATFORMS** section of the sidebar.

-ScummVM has cloud and LAN functionality to simplify the file transfer process.
-For more information, see :doc:`../use_scummvm/connect_cloud` and :doc:`../use_scummvm/LAN`.
+NovelVM has cloud and LAN functionality to simplify the file transfer process.
+For more information, see :doc:`../use_novelvm/connect_cloud` and :doc:`../use_novelvm/LAN`.

-On what platform(s) will ScummVM run?
+On what platform(s) will NovelVM run?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-See our `Platforms <https://wiki.scummvm.org/index.php/Platforms>`_ wiki page for a full list.
+See our `Platforms <https://wiki.novelvm.org/index.php/Platforms>`_ wiki page for a full list.
 We have guides available for many of the supported platforms, see the relevant page in the **OTHER PLATFORMS** section of the sidebar.

 Games
 ********

 Can I only play LucasArts SCUMM games?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Although the ScummVM project started by reverse-engineering just the LucasArts SCUMM games, the project now supports hundreds of games from many different game developers.
-See the full list of supported games `here <https://wiki.scummvm.org/index.php?title=Category:Supported_Games>`_.
+Although the NovelVM project started by reverse-engineering just the LucasArts SCUMM games, the project now supports hundreds of games from many different game developers.
+See the full list of supported games `here <https://wiki.novelvm.org/index.php?title=Category:Supported_Games>`_.
 There is a caveat; not all supported games are playable on all platforms.
 Often this is because the game is simply too CPU intensive for the device, or because of some other hardware or software limitation.
-If a game is not available on a platform, you will not be able to add it to ScummVM.
+If a game is not available on a platform, you will not be able to add it to NovelVM.

 .. _getgames:

 Where do I get the games?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-See the ScummVM `Where to get the games <https://wiki.scummvm.org/index.php/Where_to_get_the_games>`_ wiki page.
+See the NovelVM `Where to get the games <https://wiki.novelvm.org/index.php/Where_to_get_the_games>`_ wiki page.

 .. _installgames:

 How do I install games from my floppy discs/CDs?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Generally speaking, you do not need to install the games.
-You only need to point ScummVM to the game files contained on these discs.
-For a complete guide, see :doc:`../use_scummvm/game_files`.
+You only need to point NovelVM to the game files contained on these discs.
+For a complete guide, see :doc:`../use_novelvm/game_files`.

 Do I need the original game discs?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Ideally yes, however we know that a lot of people don't!
 If you do not have any hard copy games, there are some digital options available, including some games that have been released as freeware.
-See the ScummVM `Where to get the games <https://wiki.scummvm.org/index.php/Where_to_get_the_games>`_ wiki page.
+See the NovelVM `Where to get the games <https://wiki.novelvm.org/index.php/Where_to_get_the_games>`_ wiki page.

-How do I know if I can play my game using ScummVM?
+How do I know if I can play my game using NovelVM?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The best place to check is the `Compatibility page <https://www.scummvm.org/compatibility/>`_ on the ScummVM website.
-You can also have a look at the full list of supported games `here <https://wiki.scummvm.org/index.php?title=Category:Supported_Games>`_.
+The best place to check is the `Compatibility page <https://www.novelvm.org/compatibility/>`_ on the NovelVM website.
+You can also have a look at the full list of supported games `here <https://wiki.novelvm.org/index.php?title=Category:Supported_Games>`_.

-I have saved games from when I played the original game - can I use these with ScummVM?
+I have saved games from when I played the original game - can I use these with NovelVM?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is only supported for a select number of games.
-See the `wiki <https://wiki.scummvm.org/index.php/Category:Supported_Games>`_ page for the game you are playing.
+See the `wiki <https://wiki.novelvm.org/index.php/Category:Supported_Games>`_ page for the game you are playing.

 How do I launch a game straight from the game folder?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Games must be added to and started from :doc:`the ScummVM Launcher <../use_scummvm/the_launcher>`; they cannot be started directly from the game files.
-See :doc:`../use_scummvm/add_play_games`.
+Games must be added to and started from :doc:`the NovelVM Launcher <../use_novelvm/the_launcher>`; they cannot be started directly from the game files.
+See :doc:`../use_novelvm/add_play_games`.

 What are the in-game keyboard shortcuts?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A list of default shortcuts can be found on the :doc:`../use_scummvm/keyboard_shortcuts` page.
+A list of default shortcuts can be found on the :doc:`../use_novelvm/keyboard_shortcuts` page.
 Since version 2.2.0 you can also create custom shortcuts on the :doc:`../settings/keymaps` tab.

 Troubleshooting
 ===================

-ScummVM
+NovelVM
 ***********

-ScummVM crashes, but the console window disappears too quickly to see the error message.
+NovelVM crashes, but the console window disappears too quickly to see the error message.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are using a computer, you can run ScummVM from the :doc:`command line <../advanced_topics/command_line>`.
-By doing this, error messages remain visible even after ScummVM exits.
+If you are using a computer, you can run NovelVM from the :doc:`command line <../advanced_topics/command_line>`.
+By doing this, error messages remain visible even after NovelVM exits.

-You can also find error messages in the ScummVM log file.
+You can also find error messages in the NovelVM log file.
 See :ref:`logfile`.

 I think I found a bug.
 What do I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^